How to live in the moment this Christmas

 Listen to your instincts - and follow them

 Listening to your instincts is a crucial way to connect with the present moment.
 It can feel especially daunting to do this over Christmas, when you may feel the burden of other people’s expectations.
-But it’s important to stop second-guessing yourself and do what brings you joy in that moment
+But it’s important to stop second-guessing yourself and do what brings you joy in that moment.

 And if you find it hard to express to your loved ones why you’ve made a certain decision (hello, fellow over-explainers), try keeping things as factual as possible.
-For example, you could try telling your family something like: “I had a great Christmas day with you all yesterday, and I’m joining my friends for a last-minute brunch today.”
+For example, you could tell your family something like: “I had a great Christmas day with you all yesterday, and I’m joining my friends for a last-minute brunch today.”

 Jot down what you’ve loved at the end of every day